Arousal and activation in ADHD - Neurophysiological correlates

 - Locus coeruleus (noradrenergic)

-Noise versus distortion: the optimal signal level
+Noise versus distortion: the optimum signal level

 The effect is comparable to the recording quality of a tape recorder (technology from the end of the last millennium):